 “We were fresh from the YouLEAD Art of Hosting training where several Chimnissing elementary school teachers participated,” Sabrina noted.
 “It was exciting that we had enough people who understood World Café to be able to quickly select the tool and put it into action with both purpose and skill.”

-Several outcomes emerged from the meetings including potential 1-day professional development training sessions for teachers as well as YouLEAD certificate courses on Christian Island.
+Several outcomes emerged from the meetings including potential 1-day professional development training sessions for teachers as well as YouLEAD certificate courses hosted on Christian Island.

-“It was helpful to foster more relationship and trust building between IICRD and the Beasoleil First Nation community members, including the Education Department and Elementary School staff,” highlights Sarah.
+“It was helpful to foster more relationship and trust building between IICRD and the Beausoleil First Nation community members, including the Education Department and Elementary School staff,” highlights Sarah.
 “I appreciated additional IICRD support to help facilitate tools and to integrate certificate course learning at the community level.”